Ecuador presidential candidate Fernando Villavicencio assassinated at campaign event - KTVZ

 Ecuador presidential candidate Fernando Villavicencio assassinated at campaign event

-Quito, Ecuador (CNN) — An opposition candidate in Ecuador’s upcoming presidential election, Fernando Villavicencio, was assassinated at a campaign event Wednesday, President Guillermo Lasso has confirmed on social media.
+Quito, Ecuador (CNN) — A candidate in Ecuador’s upcoming presidential election, Fernando Villavicencio, was assassinated at a campaign event Wednesday, President Guillermo Lasso confirmed on social media, vowing the killing will not go unpunished.

 Villavicencio was shot dead at a Movimiento Construye political rally at a school north of the capital Quito, campaign team members Cristian Zurita and Rodrigo Figueroa told CNN.